 MEDIATION (Co-Chair of the ADR Committee for the NCBA)

-- Mediation is Voluntary - the Mediation can be terminated by any party at anytime or the process can be adjourned for another day.
+• Private Mediation is Voluntary - the parties can terminated the mediation at any time or the process can be adjourned for another day.

 • Court ordered mediation is usually for a 90 minute free period, after which the Mediator may charge an hourly rate.
 The parties can terminate the mediation after the 90 free minutes.

 • Mediation is Confidential - All the information shared inside or outside, if agreed to by the parties, is confidential.
 The process works best when the parties participate fully and a there is a free exchange of information.

 • Mediation is non-binding, unless the parties settle their dispute and enter into an Agreement, typically drafted by the attorneys representing the parties.

 • Mediation allows the parties to move forwarded with their lives, saves significant legal fees and time, and can preserve and protect family and business relationships, that can endure in the future.